An explicit algorithm for the Higman Embedding Theorem: Some auxiliary constructions

 \begin{Lemma} Let $A_1,\ldots,\,A_r$ be any subgroups in a group $G$ with the join $J=\big\langle\bigcup_{\,i=1}^{\,r} \,A_i\big\rangle$.
 Then in $G *_{A_1,\ldots,\,A_r} (t_1,\ldots,t_r)$ we have:

 \end{Lemma}

 These lemmas allow to build new benign subgroups from the existing ones:

-\begin{Corollary} If the subgroups $A_1,\ldots,\,A_r$ are benign in a finitely generated group $G$, then: \begin{enumerate} \item their intersection $I=\bigcap_{\,i=1}^{\,r} \,A_i$ also is benign in $G$; \item their join $J=\big\langle\bigcup_{\,i=1}^{\,r} \,A_i\big\rangle$ also is benign in $G$. \end{enumerate} Moreover, if the finitely presented groups $K_i$ with their finitely generated subgroups $L_i$ can be given for each $A_i$ explicitly, then the respective finitely presented overgroups $K_I$ and $K_J$ with finitely generated subgroups $L_I$ and $L_J$ can also be given for $I$ and for $J$ explicitly. \end{Corollary}
+\begin{Corollary} If the subgroups $A_1,\ldots,\,A_r$ are benign in a finitely generated group $G$, then: \begin{enumerate} \item their intersection $I=\bigcap_{\,i=1}^{\,r} \,A_i$ is also benign in $G$; \item their join $J=\big\langle\bigcup_{\,i=1}^{\,r} \,A_i\big\rangle$ is also benign in $G$. \end{enumerate} Moreover, if the finitely presented groups $K_i$ with their finitely generated subgroups $L_i$ can be given for each $A_i$ explicitly, then the respective finitely presented overgroups $K_I$ and $K_J$ with finitely generated subgroups $L_I$ and $L_J$ can also be given for $I$ and for $J$ explicitly. \end{Corollary}

 Check Section~4.3 in \cite{Auxiliary free constructions for explicit embeddings} to see that as $K_I$ and $K_J$ one may take $\textstyle{\bigast}_{i=1}^{r}(K_i, L_i, t_i)_M$ which evidently is \textit{finitely presented} for $M=G$.
 Also, one may choose the subgroups $L_I=G^{t_1 \cdots\, t_r}$ and $L_J=\big\langle \bigcup_{\,i=1}^{\,r} \,G^{t_i} \big\rangle$ which evidently are \textit{finitely generated}.
 See Figure~6 in \cite{Auxiliary free constructions for explicit embeddings} illustrating the proof of Corollary~\ref{CO intersection and join are benign multi-dimensional}.